 - Proofread for incorrectly used words (their vs. there).
-Spell check doesn't recognize everything. - Resumes reflect the experiences of professionals and serve as examples of communication style. - Too Duty Oriented Reads like a job description or fails to explain accomplishments - Provide specific examples of how the company benefited from your performance.
+Spell check doesn't recognize everything. - Resumes reflect the experiences of professionals and serve as examples of communication style.

+2) Too Duty Oriented - Reads like a job description or fails to explain accomplishments

-The second of the second o - When possible, accomplishments should be quantified in dollars or percentages.
+- Provide specific examples of how the company benefited from your performance. - When possible, accomplishments should be quantified in dollars or percentages.

-Missing or Inaccurate Dates
+3) Missing or Inaccurate Dates